 This could mean that the breaker itself is faulty.
 Unplug everything from the generator, turn it on, and press the “reset” button.
 If it cuts off and the button pops up again, you need a replacement breaker.
 You should also try running a few small devices, one at a time, from the GFCI outlet.
 If you can do this, the GFCI isn’t the problem.

 What if none of these measures stop the breaker from tripping?
 This means there’s a problem with the wiring of your house or the appliances your generator was powering.
-You’ll have to use some trial and error to hunt down the faulty section.
+The best way you can go about diagnosing the source of this issue is by isolating specific components or segments of a circuit in order to identify the source.

 #2: Loss of Residual Magnetism